dotkernel/dot-maker/docs/book/v1/component/middleware.md

 > Class "ExistingMiddleware" already exists at /path/to/project/src/ExistingModule/src/Middleware/ExistingMiddleware.php

-If you input a valid name (like, "NewMiddleware"), `dot-maker` will create the Command and output a success message:
+If you input a valid name (like, "NewMiddleware"), `dot-maker` will create the Middleware and output a success message:

 > Created Middleware: /path/to/project/src/ExistingModule/src/Middleware/NewMiddleware.php